 x2, ...).
 Can the human engineer understand what the program does?
 How long does it take them to understand that

 x780 is the function for creating a button, and its third argument is the constant

-X4522 that indicates that it is form submission button.
+X4522 that indicates that it is form submission button?
 All of that without even a list of what the original English names for each identifier might be.
-Such reverse engineering can be tremendous work, and it involves a lot more effort, time, and intelligence than reading a program that was not obfuscated.
+Such reverse engineering can require tremendous work, and it involves a lot more effort, time, and intelligence than reading a program that was not obfuscated.
 This is the difference between a program and just code.
 A program is code that can readily be engineered, i.e. can be modified locally to implement a certain feature without requiring a global analysis.